 I couldn’t agree more.
 Many of the job leads and other information I discover are found via Facebook and the various work at home related pages that I follow.

 Now, don’t get me wrong — there is nothing wrong with not joining Facebook if you absolutely are against it.
-You can certainly find work at home jobs without it by following blogs like this one and visiting the forums, but Miranda made a great point that Facebook is an excellent resource that shouldn’t be ignored unless you’re just completely adamant that you want no part of Facebook.
+You can certainly find work at home jobs without it by following blogs like this one, but Miranda made a great point that Facebook is an excellent resource that shouldn’t be ignored unless you’re just completely adamant that you want no part of Facebook.

-If you are on Facebook, here is a big list of work at home related pages that I “like” personally that you may also want to consider following yourself if you’re actively seeking work at home leads, advice, and other information.
+If you are on Facebook, here is a big list of work from home Facebook pages that I “like” personally that you may also want to consider following yourself if you’re actively seeking work at home leads, advice, and other information.